 An examination and explanation of the major theories of criminal deviance.
 Emphasis is placed on past and current theories of crime including sociological, economic, psychological, and biological theories of crime causation.
 The theories will be examined in light of criminal justice data.
 This course includes a significant writing component.
 Prerequisite: CJU 320 Criminal Investigation.

 A capstone course to prepare students for entry to the criminal justice field through a review of major coursework and current trends in criminal justice.
-This course features a significant writing component.
+This course includes a significant writing component.
 Prerequisites: CJU 410 Criminal Justice Theories and at least 90 earned hours.

 A professional field experience under the supervision of an experienced professional, carefully selected and approved by the student's advisor.
 Prerequisite: CJU 410 Criminal Justice Theories.